stephenslab/mixsqp/README.md

 ## Developer notes

+### Testing the package

-+ To install and test the mixSQP R package, run the following commands in the shell:
+To install and test the mixSQP R package, run the following commands in the shell:

 ```bash